shadow-robot/sr-build-tools/Production Checklist.md

  - [ ] Choose U.K. keyboard layout
  - [ ] Your name: Shadow Admin at 'company_name'
   - [ ] Your PC name: shadow-'company_name'
-  - [ ] Pick a username: administration
+  - [ ] Pick a username: **sysadmin**
   - [ ] Password: hand
   - [ ]  Require my password to log in: ON
  - [ ] Once installed, add the keyboard layout of the country of destination

 ## Install ROS, Shadow Software and extras

-- Run the following command, **replacing** `shadowrobot_1234` with the name of the branch you want to use (it will create it if it doesn't exist, get it otherwise):
+- Run the following command, **replacing** `shadowrobot_1234` with the name of the branch you want to use (it will create it if it doesn't exist, get it otherwise).
+You can rerun this command any time logged in and from the **sysadmin** user home directory to update the installation.
 ```
 curl https://raw.githubusercontent.com/shadow-robot/sr-build-tools/master/bin/setup_production_machine | bash -s shadowrobot_1234
 ```